zhigimont-k/Epam_Final_Task/README.md

-"Cat Beauty Bar" final task
+"Cat Beauty Bar"

 A web application for an imaginary cat beauty salon.

-Guests may view all of the services, as well as view individual ones, and read users' reviews on them.
+Guests may view all of the services, as well as view individual ones and read users' reviews on them.

-Registered users can add and edit reviews for services, edit user information (password and username), add money to their cards and make orders.
+Registered users can add and edit reviews for services, edit user information (password, username and avatar), add money to their cards and make orders.

 Making an order includes choosing a date and time of the order and choosing necessary services from the list (only those with 'available' status can be added).